Virtual-Machine/llvm-tutorial-book/chap-4-parser.md

 The algorithm can be simply stated as follows:

 ```
-Whenever a opening parenthesis is encounted,
+Whenever a opening parenthesis is encountered,
   the active node appends an expression node
   which then becomes the new active node

-Whenever a closing parenthesis is encounted,
+Whenever a closing parenthesis is encountered,
   the active node is recursively changed to its own parent node
   until the active node is an expression node.